-Albany’s Low-Income Assistance Program is dedicated to helping qualified individuals and families facing financial difficulties in paying their water bills.
+Albany’s Low-Income Assistance Program is dedicated to helping qualified individuals and families facing financial difficulties in paying their City utility bills.
 Every single-family residential water customer pays 35 cents per month to fully fund this program exclusively for low-income assistance.
-In 2018, this program provided assistance to 302 families.
+In 2019, this program provided assistance to over 250 households.

 Assistance is available for qualified* low-income senior or low-income disabled water customers in the City of Albany.